yelghali/prompt-based-tutorial-AKS/README.md

 ## Introduction to Azure Kubernetes Service
   - What is AKS and why use it?
+  - What are the benefits of using AKS for deploying multi-container applications?
+  - How does AKS simplify the process of managing and scaling containerized applications?
   - How to create an AKS cluster using different methods?
   - How to access and manage your cluster using kubectl and Azure CLI?
   -